 Edjet is an e‑learning publishing platform with an unbeatable course selection.
-It can’t be fully regarded as a LMS, but it can sure function as a valuable add on to your basic LMS solution.
+It can’t be fully regarded as an LMS, but it can sure function as a valuable add-on to your basic LMS solution.

 This is one of the courses we think can greatly contribute to your everyday business functioning.

 As the modern world revolves around information, privacy and data security are gaining importance in business.
 At the same time, concerns about the possible misuse of personal data are increasing.